Isleños: Canary Islanders in other Caribbean and South American countries

-The number of Canary islanders who emigrated to Argentina before the 19th century was very low, although three companies of soldiers from Tenerife who were with Pedro de Mendoza when he founded Buenos Aires in 1535 decided to stay, they intermarried with natives and/or other Spanish settlers.
+The number of Canary islanders who immigrated to Argentina before the 19th century was very low, although three companies of soldiers from Tenerife who were with Pedro de Mendoza when he founded Buenos Aires in 1535 decided to stay, they intermarried with natives and/or other Spanish settlers.
 Several ships came to Buenos Aires with immigrant Canarians in 1830; a group of them settled in the interior and another group settled in the capital (the descendants of those families have spread gradually throughout the country).
-Although the number of Canarians who immigrated to Argentina during the 19th century was not comparable to the number of those who emigrated to Cuba, Puerto Rico, Venezuela and Uruguay, in some years there were relatively large numbers of Canarian immigrants; for example, between 1878 and 1888, 3,033 Canarians emigrated.
-The emigration rate to Argentina was relatively high among the islanders in the 20th century, but did not reach the volume of those who went to Cuba and Venezuela.
+Although the number of Canarians who immigrated to Argentina during the 19th century was not comparable to the number of those who immigrated to Cuba, Puerto Rico, Venezuela and Uruguay, in some years there were relatively large numbers of Canarian immigrants; for example, between 1878 and 1888, 3,033 Canarians immigrated.
+The immigration rate to Argentina was relatively high among the islanders in the 20th century, but did not reach the volume of those who went to Cuba and Venezuela.
 Even so, in the 1930s, the Canarian government put the number of Canarians and their descendants in that country at about 80,000 people.
 In 1984 there were 1,038 Canarians in Buenos Aires.
 They formed several organizations to preserve their ethnic heritage and provide mutual aid.
 Several Canarian families from Buenos Aires settled in Paraguay, where they founded the town of Candelaria.

 In Colombia, in 1536, Pedro Fernández de Lugo led an expedition of 1,500 people, 400 of whom were Canarians from all the different islands that make up the archipelago), for the conquest of the area around what became Santa Marta.
 This contingent pacified the warring tribes on the coast and penetrated into the interior.
 On the way, they founded several cities, two which, Las Palmas and Tenerife, still exist.
 In addition, Pedro de Heredia led 100 men from the Canary Islands to Cartagena de Indias.

-In the 16th century, many people who emigrated to the Americas from there were, in fact, Spaniards from the mainland of Europe or foreigners, making it difficult to know how many of the immigrants were actually Canarians.
+In the 16th century, many people who immigrated to the Americas from there were, in fact, Spaniards from the mainland of Europe or foreigners, making it difficult to know how many of the immigrants were actually Canarians.
 There are records also of some Canarians and Canarian families, at least some of them known to be from Lanzarote, who settled in Cartagena de Indias and Cáceres, Antioquia, in the second half of the 16th century.
 Others emigrated in 1678 by the terms of the Tributo de Sangre to Santa Marta.